wallix/awless/README.md

 - Create a local snapshot of the infrastructure (ec2, iam, s3) deployed in the remote cloud: `awless sync`
 - Show what has changed on the cloud since the last local snapshot: `awless diff`
 - A local history and versioning of the snapshots: `awless show revisions`
-- Creation of cloud resources (instances, groups, users, policies) with smart and secure default through powerful awless script
+- Creation of cloud resources (instances, groups, users, policies) with smart and secure default through powerful awless templates
 - CLI autocompletion for Unix/Linux's bash and zsh `awless completion`

 # Install